Tips That Help You This Pollen Season

 - Follow Atlanta Allergy’s daily pollen count and/or sign up to receive a daily email with the count

-and the pollen contributors.
+and the antigen contributors.

 - Visit a board-certified allergist for an accurate diagnosis.
 Learn what is triggering your symptoms and receive a customized treatment plan targeting your specific allergens.